Japanese reaction to Fukushima nuclear accident: New legal restrictions for exposure to radiation proposed

 On 6 October 2011 a government panel proposed to ease the legal restrictions for exposure to radiation in the contaminated areas with radioactive fallout, because in their opinion it would be extremely difficult to limit exposure below the legal limit of 1 millisievert per year.
 Instead the target should be set between 1 and 20 millisieverts in line with the recommendations by the International Commission for Radiological Protection.
 Targets should be lowered in steps as decontamination proceeded.
 Targets might differ by region and residents should have a voice in setting the targets.

 Request for decommissioning the Tokai Daini Power plant

-On 11 October 2011 Tatsuya Murakami, the mayor of the village Tokai, said in a meeting with minister Goshi Hosono, that the Tokai Daini reactor, situated 110 kilometer from Tokio, should be decommissioned, because the plant was more than 30 years old and the people had lost confidence in the nuclear safety commission of the government.
+On 11 October 2011 Tatsuya Murakami, the mayor of the village Tokai, said in a meeting with minister Goshi Hosono, that the Tokai Daini reactor, situated 110 kilometers from Tokyo, should be decommissioned, because the plant was more than 30 years old and the people had lost confidence in the nuclear safety commission of the government.